Jones homers twice, drives in 5 as Tigers beat Twins 9-3

 THREE HOLDOVERS FROM GARDY

-Along with reliever Trevor May, Gibson and Polanco are the only players on the Twins roster who played for Tigers manager Ron Gardenhire in 2014, his last season as Minnesota’s manager.
+Along with reliever Trevor May, Gibson and Polanco are the only players on the Twins roster who played for Gardenhire in 2014, his last season as Minnesota’s manager.

+Gardenhire was pleased by his team’s performance against Gibson, who became a rotation regular that season.

+“I’ve known him a long time, and the only way to have any success against him is to make him work,” he said.
+“We did that by staying in the zone instead of chasing as many pitches as we have lately.”

 UP NEXT